Durjoy-BS23/Toast-UI-Image-Editor/README.md

 - **Toast UI Color Picker / Code Snippet** (via CDN): Used for color UI and helper functions.
 - **FileSaver.js** (via CDN): Used for saving/exporting edited images.
 - **Customization Highlights**:
   - Custom UI styling and icons via the `customTheme` object in `app.js`.
   - Color palette, button styling, and icon overrides for consistency with branding.
+  - **Sidebar gallery for image selection and preview.**

 ---

 ### 5. ⏱️ Task Estimation

-- **Estimated time for a trainee or beginner (without AI):** 3–5 working days

-    This includes understanding Toast UI basics, setting up the environment, customizing the theme, and testing all core features.
+- **Estimated time for a trainee or beginner (without AI):** 3–5 working days This includes understanding Toast UI basics, setting up the environment, customizing the theme, implementing the sidebar gallery, and testing all core features.

-- **Estimated time with AI tools (GitHub Copilot, ChatGPT, Claude):** 2–3 working days

-    AI assistance can speed up setup, provide code examples, clarify API usage, and help troubleshoot errors more quickly.
+- **Estimated time with AI tools (GitHub Copilot, ChatGPT, Claude):** 2–3 working days AI assistance can speed up setup, provide code examples, clarify API usage, and help troubleshoot errors more quickly.

 ### ⚠️ Challenges